The Crucial Role of Metadata in Building a High-ROI, SEO-Friendly Website

 What is Metadata?

-In its most basic form, metadata is data about data.
-It offers additional context about a piece of information, making it easier for both users and search engines to understand the contents.
-When applied to a website, metadata provides a concise summary of each page’s content, purpose, and relevance.
-It exists in several forms, including meta tags, title tags, alt text, and more, each offering a unique contribution to a website’s overall SEO strategy.
+At its most basic level, metadata is data about data.
+It’s additional information that provides context, making it easier for both users and search engines to understand the contents of a website.
+When applied to a website, metadata offers a concise summary of each page’s content, purpose, and relevance.

 The Intersection of Metadata and SEO